SSWConsulting/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 Travel SIMs usually offers better user experience if you spend more data.

-✅ Travel SIMs are usually much cheaper than roaming packages ✅ They are prepaid and disposable
+✅ Travel SIMs are usually much cheaper than roaming packages with more data

+✅ They are prepaid and disposable

-✅ It can be a perfect combination with your roaming service to have enough cheap data to use and make calls from your roaming service.
-Of course, you will have your regular mobile connected as well, so you won’t miss the important calls and text messages
+✅ It can be a perfect combination with your roaming service to have enough cheap data to spend and have your regular mobile connected as well, so you won’t miss the important calls and text messages

-❌ Often limited to data only and will expire after a certain period
+❌ Sometimes are limited to data only and un-rechargable

 ::: good
 ![Good example - Paying $129 AUD for 200 GB of data on a travel SIM to Europe](keep-yourself-connected-2.png)